Blue-Bag/ansible-role-firewall/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-firewall.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-firewall)

-Installs a simple iptables-based firewall for RHEL/CentOS or Debian/Ubunty systems.
+Installs a simple iptables-based firewall for RHEL/CentOS or Debian/Ubuntu systems.

 This firewall aims for simplicity over complexity, and only opens a few specific ports for incoming traffic (configurable through Ansible variables).
 If you have a rudimentary knowledge of `iptables` and/or firewalls in general, this role should be a good starting point for a secure system firewall.

 After the role is run, a `firewall` init service will be available on the server.
 You can use `service firewall [start|stop|restart|status]` to control the firewall.

+Using Jeff Geerlings role as a base tis has been, updated to enable more complex chain based firewall and block for common attacks.

 ## Requirements